AshishKrD/DatesLakesProject/README.md

 **Data Sets Used for Data Input**

-Dataset consists of two JSON files present at below location:
+Dataset consists of two JSON files (Songs and Log Data files) present at below location:

-1.Song data: s3://udacity-dend/song_data
-2.Log data: s3://udacity-dend/log_data
+Song data: s3://udacity-dend/song_data and Log data: s3://udacity-dend/log_data

 **This project contains the following files which are required to execute it:**